 All of these reforms can be done statutorily.
 They address the most systemic and immediate problems inhibiting our ability to defend our individual and national sovereignty.
 If these issues are not dealt with in the next few years, liberty and property rights will be gone, the courts will control every facet of our lives, and demographics will become our destiny – all collectively precluding conservatives from even striving to change hearts and minds and win at the ballot box.

-Reform the primary system: In the long run we must work towards restoring our original republican form of government, but in order to implement those ideas we must first secure our men and women on the field and win over the current party system.
+Reform the primary system: In the long run we must work toward restoring our original republican form of government, but in order to implement those ideas, we must first secure our men and women on the field and win over the current party system.
 We can’t implement our ideas if we have no political vehicle to reap the windfall of a public that hopefully becomes more sympathetic to our ideas.
 As I previously explained, the primary system is a lasting legacy of the progressives and should be replaced with representative conventions.
-This will allow us to elect a critical mass of individuals in a short enough time span who share our Founding values so we can throw the ball down the field.
+This will allow us to elect a critical mass of individuals in a short enough time span who share our founding values so we can throw the ball down the field.

 Reclaiming power for the states: We need to focus greater attention on electing better state representatives in red states.
 This will allow us to open up a new front and push back against federal tyranny on a state level.
 It will also lay the groundwork for getting states to promote constitutional amendments through the Article V process.
 If the shredding of fundamental rights and state powers continues, we will have to begin ignoring the federal government and pushing for civil disobedience.
 It is always better to have a unified state government doing so, as opposed to individual people.
 Focusing more of our resources on state officials will allow us to seek refuge in the protection of at least a handful of red states, a luxury we currently do not have because most red state-Republican parties are just as bad as D.C.
 Republicans.

 Our Founders didn’t establish this system of governance looking no further than 2-4 years down the road.
 They played the long game.
-We must do the same if we hope to secure the republic for our posterior.
+We must do the same if we hope to secure the republic for our posterity.

 Let’s party like it’s 1776.